Eternal Life (“Heaven”): Questions & Answers

 If by ‘heaven’ you mean the spiritual abode of God then the answer is no.

 However, it is true that the souls of spiritually regenerated people—believers—go to heaven when they die to await their bodily resurrection, as shown in such clear passages as Philippians 1:23, 2 Corinthians 5:8, Revelation 6:9-11 & 7:9-15.
-This refers to the intermediate state of believers between physical death and bodily resurrection.
+This refers to the intermediate state of believers between physical death and bodily resurrection, which you can read about here.

 If the Redeemed Don’t Go to Heaven Forever Where Do They Go?